Moyu0730/CP-Question-Record/README.md

 * Core Concepts
     * Binary Indexed Tree
-        * BIT is used to efficiently maintain which indices are still "alive"
+        * BIT is used to efficiently maintain which indices are still `alive`
         * Each index in BIT starts with a value of 1, which stands for alive
         * On removal, we decrement that index’s value in BIT to mark it as removed
     * Order Statistics via BIT